Being able to quickly tell if your puppy is sick or just worn out is really important.

 A dog who has been through changes, stress or other disturbances to his surroundings may start to act a little differently than normal.
 It can be hard to tell sometimes whether this has more to do with emotions or health.

-Learning to discern sickness from fatigue is part of dog ownership and will get easier as the relationship between you and your dog grows and strengthens.
+Learning to discern a sick puppy from fatigue is part of dog ownership and will get easier as the relationship between you and your dog grows and strengthens.

 It’s been proven that dogs can tell when their human owners are in distress, sick or even just in a bad mood, some breeds more astutely than others.
 So, as the awesome pet owner you are, you are going to learn to do the same with your beloved pets.